 The Clancy version has become the template for nearly every other group's adaptations and performances of the song.
 There is a bit of irony there because, as Liam Clancy noted in his memoir The Mountain of the Women and elsewhere, the "Brennan" song that they had first heard as youngsters was a moderately slow, mournful fiddle tune.
 The brothers and Makem felt that the lyric demanded more energy, and that is what they gave it.
 The beauty of that very first recording, however (unavailable as yet on YouTube) is that they started the song very quietly and built to a rousing climax; most live performances were largely climax with little build-up (and you may blame the banjo for that, which was not part of the original instrumentation that consisted only of Liam whacking away on a 00028 Martin guitar with nylon strings).

-Our first version here is almost as close in time as we can get to that 1959 recording, a live performance of the CB&TM from Australia in 1963.
-There is a 1962 Chicago PBS video of lesser quality - this one is a better watch:
+Our first version here is as close in time as we can get to that 1959 recording,* a live performance of the CB&TM from a 1962 Chicago PBS video:

 The fully-realized performance by the group, complete with a last verse from one of the variant versions, is here from the group's 1984 reunion concert from Belfast: